executablebooks/sphinx-thebe/docs/use.md

 ```{thebe-button}
 ```

-Clicking this button will activate Thebelab on the page.
+Clicking this button will activate Thebe on the page.
 If you'd like to manually add your own button (e.g. with your own extension or theme), see [](add-custom-button).

 ```{note}